African Grey Parrot Facts – African Grey Parrots As Pets

 African greys also have a reputation for being fearful of new things introduced into their environment.
 While this often is true, it is possible for an African grey parrot to accept change if done gently and gradually.

-Funnily, the more intelligent the bird is, the more likely it will have behaviour problems unless it is worked with.
-If a baby grey is not properly socialised to humans at an early age, it may become confused and not know how to behave.
+Funnily, the more intelligent the bird is, the more likely it will have behavior problems unless it is worked with.
+If a baby grey is not properly socialized to humans at an early age, it may become confused and not know how to behave.

 What Is A Red-Tailed Grey Parrot?african grey parrot facts

-The red-tailed grey parrot is simply another name for the African Grey Parrot.
+The red-tailed grey parrot is simply another version of the African Grey Parrot.

 Who Was The Most Famous African Grey Parrot?